1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/globals.md

 #### Description

-Attempts to allocate additional space in the Lua stack.
+Attempts to allocate additional space for the Lua state stack.
 This function is useful when you anticipate needing more stack space for operations that push a large number of values onto the stack.
 It is just a wrapper for the `lua_checkstack` function exposed by the Lua C API, read more [here](https://pgl.yoyo.org/luai/i/lua_checkstack).

 #### Parameters